LMMS

 Covers standards and formats for extending DAW functionality with virtual instruments and effects.

-Discusses software designed to operate seamlessly across multiple operating systems like Windows, macOS, and Linux.
+Discusses software designed to operate smoothly across multiple operating systems like Windows, macOS, and Linux.

 Accessed Feb 15, 2026